-Lasers, on the other hand, possess unique optical characteristics that can be exploited for military use, which makes them well suited for space-based weapons.63 An acronym for 'light amplification by stimulated emission of radiation', a laser produces an intense, highly directional beam of light by exciting the transition of electrons, ions, or molecules to higher energy levels so that when they return to lower energy levels they emit energy.64 Because lasers can be very narrowly focused, they are capable of generating intense heat when concentrated on a target.
+Lasers on the other hand possess unique optical characteristics that can be exploited for military use, which makes them well suited for space-based weapons.63 An acronym for light amplification by stimulated emission of radiation, a laser produces an intense, highly directional beam of light by exciting the transition of electrons, ions, or molecules to higher energy levels so that when they return to lower energy levels they emit energy.64 Because lasers can be very narrowly focused, they are capable of generating intense heat when concentrated on a target.
 As well, since light does not have any mass, lasers can be directed against a target within line of sight and, because lasers operate at the speed of light, they can strike almost instantaneously.65

-As with other space-based weapon designs, the challenge in making an effective laser weapon is maximizing its power gener-ation, which for a laser also depends on a number of factors including high reliability and the production of a high-quality beam of light.
-As Spacy contests, "[b]uilding lasers with enough power is only one of the hurdles to overcome before practical laser weapons become a reality."66 Early laser designs incorporated solid crystals as energy sources, but low efficiencies and heat transfer problems plagued their Electrical lasers have also development. been eliminated as weapon contenders because of their low efficiency and the difficulties associated with generating electrical power in space.
+As with other space-based weapon designs, the challenge in making an effective laser weapon is maximizing its power generation, which for a laser also depends on a number of factors including high reliability and the production of a quality beam of light.
+As Spacy contests, "[b]uilding lasers with enough power is only one of the hurdles to overcome before practical laser weapons become a reality.66 Early lasers designs incorporated solid crystals as energy sources, but low efficiencies and heat transfer problems plagued their development.
+Electrical lasers have also been eliminated as weapon contenders because of their low efficiency and the difficulties associated with generating electrical power in space.
 The type of laser receiving the most attention for use as a space-based weapon is the chemical laser because of its higher efficiency and good power generation.67

-Chemical lasers produce an extremely intense light with energy concentrated in a narrow band of wavelengths by mixing chemicals at low pressure.68 The main draw-backs of chemical lasers are the logistics as-sociated with fueling the chemical reaction in space, and the large quantities of high-temperature and corrosive chemical reaction gases, which must be processed continuously during laser operation.
-Although venting of reaction gases could be conducted symmetrically so as not to cause the laser to move, it is highly likely that venting would contaminate the environment around the laser.69

-Regardless of the power source, highly reflective mirrors are essential components of lasers because they are required to "...focus and direct the powerful beams without overheating."70 Because of the relationship between laser power and range, the effectiveness of a laser is also dependent on the size of the mirror.
+Chemical lasers produce an extremely intense light with energy concentrated in a narrow band of wavelengths by mixing chemicals at low pressure.68 The main drawbacks of chemical lasers are the logistics associated with fueling the chemical reaction in space and the large quantities of high-temperature and corrosive chemical reaction gases, which must be processed continuously during laser operation.
+Although venting of reaction gases could be conducted symmetrically so as not to cause the laser to move, it is highly likely that venting would contaminate the environment around the laser.69 lasers because they are required to "...focus and direct the powerful beams without overheating."70 Because of the relationship between laser power and range, the effectiveness of a laser is also dependent on the size of the mirror.
 Mirror diameters in the order of 45 feet have been used in some laser design prototypes, which have proven difficult to manipulate accurately.
 Although limited success has been achieved with ground-based lasers, these successes have yet to be repeated in space.71